"Bearde's interpretations are as affecting as they are elegant..."

 -christopher loudon - Jazz times

 For the past 30+ years, Nicolas has made major marks in the world of jazz as an original member of Bobby McFerrin's innovative a cappella ensemble, "Voicestra", while carving out his own distinctive solo career.
 With classic performances and innovative interpretations of jazz standards and blues - Nicolas is the definitive jazz romantic.
 He'll steam you up with an original soulful song like Love Me, pull you into the nuanced emotion of a classic Bill Wither's tune, Can We Pretend, or captivate you with a stirring rendition of Naima, a John Coltrane ballad.

 Born and raised in Nashville, TN and singing as long as he can remember, Nicolas’ love of Jazz and R&B classics can be laid at his mother’s feet.
 He remembers: "My Mother and her crew loved to have card parties, listen to late night radio, finger-pop, whoop and shout "Honey, hush" while listening to Billy Eckstine and Cab Calloway, And...
 Oh how they loved a good ballad!!"
 One of her favorites “Moonlight in Vermont”, stayed in Bearde's head for over 40 years before he recorded it on his sophmore album, "All About Love" in 2005.

-Leaving home in his teens, after a brush with college, Bearde began singing in earnest while living in Japan during his military service, and after a stint in the LA music scene, made his home in the San Francisco/Bay Area where he began developing his jazz chops and a more intimate approach to performing.
+Leaving home in his teens, after a short stint in college, Bearde began singing in earnest while living in Japan during his military service, and after a few years in the LA music scene, made his home in the San Francisco/Bay Area where he began developing his jazz chops and a more intimate approach to performing.